klvr/probreason/README.md

     |   |
     │   └───temp/ - Temporary files from scripts.
     │       Happens automatically when running scripts.
-This section will not be updated
+This section will not be updated │
-    |
-    └───data_dummy/ - Identical file-structure and nameing conventions as the real data │
     └───materials/ - Task files for adminisering the tasks and self-reports
     |   |        NB: We are not the original creators of these, please refer to the